 Joys of War (ePub)

-From the Foreign Legion and the SAS, and into Hell with PTSD
+From the Foreign Legion, the SAS and into Hell with PTSD

 Irishman John-Paul Jordan, still only in his thirties, has led an extraordinary life … from the Foreign Legion and security in Iraq to serving his country in Afghanistan for which he was decorated for his leadership and bravery … and on to ‘herding’ journalists on the front line in Libya … and hunting for gold in Afghanistan …